 #doekwithadifference in association with CANSA

-Pink Trees for Pauline (PTFP) kicks off again this year in August 2020 by inviting all clubs, workplaces, schools, institutions and individuals to embrace #doekwithadifference in association with the Cancer Association of South Africa (CANSA) OR wrap the trees in your community in pink fabric.
+Pink Trees for Pauline (PTFP) kicks off again this year on 9 August 2021 by inviting all clubs, workplaces, schools, institutions and individuals to embrace #doekwithadifference in association with the Cancer Association of South Africa (CANSA) OR wrap the trees in your community in pink fabric.
 The campaign is a natural extension of the PTFP slogan: “Wrapped in colour, united in hope” and aims to raise funds specifically for care and support programmes for cancer patients and those affected by cancer.

 Doeks and fabric are available at all CANSA Care Centres country-wide (www.cansa.org.za/cansa-care-centres-contact-details/).
 PTFP and CANSA hope to inspire individuals and corporates to purchase their #doekwithadifference to raise funds.
 It’s a great team building opportunity and companies (whether big or small) could further engage with #doekwithadifference by launching ‘spin-off initiatives’ such as ‘Wrapped on Wednesday’ / ‘Best Wrapped’, internally, where selfies get posted on social media platforms to generate interest.
 Some companies even run competitions for the most head wraps / scarves sold.